-In 2019, approximately \$5.3 million - including \$1.3 million in co-financing from either national and/or local governments' own resources - was delivered as PBCRGs.
-These grants financed 322 climate change adaptation interventions across six countries - Bangladesh, Benin, Bhutan, The Gambia, Ghana and Mozambique - and brought the cumulative total of small-scale climate-resilient interventions financed by LoCAL since 2014 to 959.
-Of this total, as shown in Figure 2.4, 294, or 91.3 per cent, are small-scale infrastructure projects, followed by equipment
+Between January 2019 and May 2020, approximately \$10.6 million - including \$6.6 million in co-financing from either national and/or local governments' own resources or parallel programmes - was delivered as PBCRGs.
+These grants financed 639 climate change adaptation interventions across seven countries -Bangladesh, Benin, Bhutan, Cambodia, The Gambia, Ghana and Mozambique - and brought the cumulative total of small-scale climateresilient interventions financed by LoCAL since 2014 to 1,276.
+Of this total, as shown in Figure 2.5, 584, or 91.4 per cent, are small-scale infrastructure projects, followed by equipment (49 investments, or 7.7 per cent) and capacity building (6 smallscale investment or 0.9 per cent).